Lost: Via Domus: Episode I – Force Majeure (Day 1)

 Elliott Maslow wakes up on the Island after the crash of Flight 815 and starts to explore the jungle.
 He finds an unlucky passenger of Oceanic Flight 815 dead caught in some branches, and a mysterious woman standing beside the body.
 Elliott has flashes about a dead body and the woman's face.
-She suddenly disappears and then reappears nearby.
+She disappears and reappears nearby.

 Elliott follows her until he meets Kate.
-They have a brief conversation and then when Kate gives him a bottle of water, Elliot has a flashback to when he is on the plane and sees the marshal and Kate in handcuffs, realizing that Kate was a fugitive, but promising to keep her secret.
+They have a brief conversation and when Kate gives him a bottle of water, Elliot has a flashback to when he is on the plane and sees the marshal and Kate in handcuffs, realizing that Kate was a fugitive, but promising to keep her secret.
 Elliott follows Walt's yellow Labrador, Vincent, to the crash site.
 Jack, who is seen trying to revive a man, tells Elliott to shut off the fuselage so that the engines do not explode.
 Later, Elliott tells Jack he cannot remember anything, which Jack diagnoses as amnesia.
 Jack recommends that he try to find any of his belongings.
 Kate tells him she found a backpack where they met and left it near the end of camp.
-Elliott then gets attacked by a mysterious man, known as "Beady Eyes", who demands to know where the camera is and threatens to kill Elliott.
+Elliott gets attacked by a mysterious man, known as "Beady Eyes", who demands to know where the camera is and threatens to kill Elliott.

 Episode II – A New Day (Day 2)

 Elliott wakes up the next day and sees Jack, Kate and Charlie running from the Monster.
-Elliott talks to Kate about why Jack is guarding the only entrance to the jungle, and she tells him that Jack doesn't want anyone in the jungle after the encounter from the Monster.
-Elliott then remembers to go to the cockpit when the flight attendant stowed away his camera.
+Elliott talks to Kate about why Jack is guarding the only entrance to the jungle, and she tells him that Jack does not want anyone in the jungle after the encounter from the Monster.
+Elliott remembers to go to the cockpit when the flight attendant stowed away his camera.
 He thinks that the camera might restart his memory.
-Elliott then sees the woman again at the edge of the beach.
+Elliott sees the woman again at the edge of the beach.
 Elliott has a flashback to vacation in Thailand when the woman expresses her desire to explore a nearby island and tells a lie to steal a boat.
 He and the woman seem to be in a relationship.
 In the present, Elliott goes to Jack and tells a lie that Claire has fainted, and while Jack rushes to her, Elliott uses the opportunity to go to the cockpit.
 On the way, he is stopped by Locke who is hiding in some banyan trees.
-Locke calls out, "Hey son, over here.
-I'm over here in the banyan trees."
-Locke further helps out by claiming, "I don't know what's in this jungle, but I do know the banyan trees provide cover.
-Hide inside the hollowed roots, and you should be safe."
-Elliot then leaves Locke in the banyan trees and avoids the Monster on his way to the cockpit by hiding in the banyan trees that Locke told him about earlier.
+Elliot leaves Locke in the banyan trees and avoids the Monster on his way to the cockpit by hiding in the banyan trees that Locke told him about earlier.
 Eventually, he finds his laptop and camera, but on the way out is knocked out by Ben, Juliet and Tom.